 In the past couple of decades, Western democracies have made some progress in terms of gender equality.
 There's still a very long way to go, but some progress is taking place.
 However, some parts of society are actively pushing against these rights.

-Stereotypically, older men are regarded as the category most resistive to such change.
+Stereotypically, older men are regarded as the category most resistant to such change.
 But is this really the case?

 A team of researchers from the University of Gothenburg, Sweden, wanted to quantify beliefs about gender equality and sexism in Europe.
 They carried out a survey on 32,469 respondents in 27 EU countries, asking them to state to what extent they agree with the statement:

-There were notable differences between respondents based on their country and political leaning, and men were more likely to agree with the statement than women — but the most striking trend was in regards to age.
+There were notable differences between respondents based on their country and political leaning, and men were more likely to agree with the statement than women -- but the most striking trend was regarding age.

 "Some people believe that increased gender equality only benefits women and do not see the benefits for society as a whole.
 Some research suggests that this feeling of injustice can even motivate citizens to vote for right-wing radical parties who are against feminism and sexual freedom," Off adds.